 As I leaned wearily on Dad’s shoulder, we struggled together into the homestead, if you could call a hot, little pre-fabricated metal cottage by such a grand name.
 Inside, we walked into the main bedroom and Dad helped me lie down on the bed, fussing over me awfully.
 Comfortable that I was comfortable, he walked into the office.
 Then he spoke into the radio.“This is S479 Speculation to T29 Charleville Base, can you come in please.”
 Surprisingly, his voice sounded remarkably well modulated and controlled.

 “This is Charleville Base,” came the crackly reply.
-“What’s the problem, Gordon?”
+“What’s the problem, Gordon?
+Over.”

 “It’s my son, David.
 He’s damaged his throat and seems to be suffocating.
 He needs the flying doctor, urgently.
 Over.”

-Meanwhile, as I lay on the bed, my lungs were deflating and I began again to gasp for air, like some sort of bloated, beached, fish.
+Meanwhile, as I lay on the bed, my lungs were deflating and I began again to gasp for air, like some sort of bloated, beached fish.
 I decided lying down wasn’t helping, so I got off the bed and walked into the kitchen.
 I sat at the head of the table so I could see the clock on the wall above the stove.
-Placing my hands palms down on the table, I began to push down and thereby straightened my upper body to try and manually inflate my lungs in time with my breathing.
-I noticed immediate relief.
+Placing my hands palms down on the table, I began to push down, straightening my upper body to try to manually inflate my lungs in time with my breathing.
+I noticed some relief.
 Soon, I was gasping with less urgency than before.

 Dad came out of the office.
-He stopped and looked at me quizzically when he noticed I was sitting in the kitchen.
+He stopped and looked at me quizzically.

 A voice came over the two-way asking for Speculation.
 Dad rushed in to the office again.
 When he came out, he said, “Colin and Jenny Price are going to come over here.
 They said they’d bring a medical chest.”
 The Prices were our nearest neighbours and lived only about 20 kilometres away.